 Since its inception in 1957, the Department has continually grown stronger and more proficient.
 By 1991, the Commission on Accreditation of Law Enforcement Agencies (CALEA) awarded accreditation status to the Department, making it the 190th internationally accredited police agency.

-Chief Joseph Ramey is responsible for the overall operation of the entire department, which is broken down into major divisions: Community Policing Division, Investigations Division and Communications and Animal Care and Enforcement Divisions.
+Chief Stepen Zill is responsible for the overall operation of the entire department, which is broken down into major divisions: Community Policing Division, Investigations Division and Communications and Animal Care and Enforcement Divisions.

 The Community Policing Division is overseen by Assistant Chief S.V.
 Jentsch and is comprised primarily of uniformed officers assigned to one of four squads.
 Each squad is commanded by a captain.
 Officers work rotating, twelve-hour shifts and are supervised by a sergeant.
 The Community Policing Division is responsible for controlling and preventing crime through regular patrols, answering calls for service, apprehending offenders, enforcing criminal and traffic laws, conducting investigations and working with the community to solve neighborhood problems.